-When you collect your kitten you should be given and make sure that you understand: -
+When you collect your kitten you should be given and ensure that you understand: -

 - a GCCF registration certificate, which you should sign and then send to the GCCF so that the kitten can be transferred into your name as the new owner